pypeit/PypeIt/doc/naming.rst

 Source Files
 ============

-The following sections describe the components of file naming for observed sources (including standard stars).
+This section describes the components of file naming for observed sources (including standard stars).

 .. _prefix: